Snow Problem! The Only Winter Driving Guide You’ll Ever Need

 Before you set off in snowy weather, check your car and consider using snow chains if the snow is very deep.
 You may also wish to swap your tires for winter tires, which offer better grip than summer tires.
 Check that your wipers are working, you’ve got enough gas to get to your destination and have a look at your oil levels.
 It’s also worth looking at the tire tread depth and checking the pressure.
 If you’re heading out in cold weather, it’s best to err on the side of caution and pack plenty of warm layers, snacks and drinks, just in case you do have to pull over and wait for a snowstorm to subside or you need to take a break.
 It’s also advisable to have a high visibility vest and a warning triangle in the car and to pack a torch and an in-car phone charger.
 You may also need a map, and it’s wise to have your breakdown cover details to hand.

 When you get onto the road, you’ll need to adjust your driving style.
 Driving in snow is not the same as hitting the tarmac on a bright, sunny, clear day.
 Slow down, especially if visibility is poor or the roads are slippery, and give other vehicles around you plenty of time and space.
 If you’re driving recklessly and you’re tailgating, you will be liable if there is an accident and somebody else gets injured.
 If you’ve got somebody following you too closely or there’s a car weaving in and out of traffic ahead of you, keep your distance and try and stay calm and relaxed.
-If you’ve been injured as a result of someone else’s negligence, you can click here for advice about making a claim.
 Take extra care when turning out of junctions and overtaking and remember to adjust your stopping distance.
 If the surface is icy, you’ll need up to 10 times more space between you and the vehicle ahead.
 Check your mirrors and your blind spot before changing position and consider driving in a lower gear.
 If you start to skid, drive gently into the direction of the skid and keep your hands on the wheel.
 Avoid braking very suddenly.

 Driving in torrential downpours